tusharm/trailya-app/PRIVACY.md

 We may process or share your data that we hold based on the following legal basis.
 More specifically, we may need to process your data or share your personal information in the following situations:

 - Google Maps Platform APIs.
 We may share your information with certain Google Maps Platform APIs (e.g., Google Maps API, Place API).
 To find out more about Google’s Privacy Policy, please refer to this [link](https://policies.google.com/privacy).
 We obtain and store on your device ('cache') your location for 2 weeks.
 You may revoke your consent anytime by contacting us at the contact details provided at the end of this document.
 - Vendors, Third-Party Service Providers.
 We may share your data with third-party vendors, service providers who perform services for us or on our behalf and require access to such information to do that work.
-Examples include: data analysis, email delivery, hosting services etc. We may allow selected third parties to use tracking technology on the App, which will enable them to collect data on our behalf about how you interact with our App over time.
+Examples include: data analysis, hosting services etc. We may allow selected third parties to use tracking technology on the App, which will enable them to collect data on our behalf about how you interact with our App over time.
 This information may be used to, among other things, analyze and track data, determine the popularity of certain content, pages or features, and better understand online activity.
 Unless described in this notice, we do not share, sell, rent or trade any of your information with third parties for their promotional purposes.

 ### WHO WILL YOUR INFORMATION BE SHARED WITH?